avue7/fix-kyocera-scanning/README.md

 <b>Please note:</b> this script assumes that SMB ver.
 2+ is not disabled.
 For devices requiring SMB ver.
 1, you must manually enable it as it comes disabled with Windows by default.
 Script requires elevated permission.
 End-user must have admin priviledges or obtain it.

-**ADC techs, please note that the Kyocera printers with 0 series uses SMB ver.
-1 for scanning purposes.**
+<b>**ADC techs, please note that the Kyocera printers with 0 series uses SMB ver.
+1 for scanning purposes.</b>

 ## What Does It Do?
 1. Creates a local user on client's computer called "Zscan" (please note: this value is static and can be changed under global variable <$NewUser> in the script).
 End-users must set a password in the initial setup.
 Password will be converted to a secure string.
 ADC Techs, please ensure you use the uniform scan password unless customer specifies otherwise.